 She is receipient of numerous awards and bursaries such as Siamsa Tíre Artist in Residency Award 2017, Tyrone Guthrie Cork County Council 2017, Kerry County Council 2017, Kildare County Council 2015, Laois County Council 2013, Ballinglen Fellowship award 2012, Artist in Residence Laois County Council 2011-2013.

-Hendy has also been involved in projects in the public domain, a joint project of 12m x 2m Steel structure using Corten Steel and Light for Camden; engraving patterns for the replica of the Bangor Bell 2015; Shankill Public Sculpture Community Project 2015; Honeycomb recycling project for Electric Picnic Music Festival 2012.
+Hendy has also been involved in projects in the public domain, a joint project of a stage design for the new production at Amergin Poetry festival, Waterville 2018, she has also been involved on the illustrations and wood engravings for a poetry book called by Paddy Bushe and the six poet laureates of Ireland, a joint project of 12m x 2m Steel structure using Corten Steel and Light for Camden, London; engraving patterns for the replica of the Bangor Bell 2015; Shankill Public Sculpture Community Project 2015; Honeycomb recycling project for Electric Picnic Music Festival 2013.

 Since her inaugural residency with Siamsa Tire in 2017, Karen is currently working on a new stage design for 'An Ghaoith Aniar' (The Wind from the West) with The National Folk Theatre of Ireland for the new production in August 2018.